Loughborough University, Transport Safety Research Group

 Obstructive sleep apnoea (OSA) patients are at increased risk of driver sleepiness yet there is a gap in evidence for this specific demographic regarding what they should do if they feel tired when driving.

-This project evaluates the efficacy of a "caffeine-nap" as a countermeasure to driver sleepiness for OSA patients.
-The outcome of the project will be an evidence-based recommendation for caffeine-nap best practice for tired OSA drivers.
+This project has evaluated the efficacy of a "caffeine-nap" as a countermeasure to driver sleepiness for OSA patients.
+The outcome is an evidence-based recommendation for caffeine-nap best practice for tired OSA drivers.

-Recommendations will be targeted to OSA patients (disseminated through OSA charities), physicians and the Driver and Vehicle Standards Agency (DVSA) and produced in accessible format including a short video.
+Recommendations are targeted to OSA patients (disseminated through OSA charities), physicians and the Driver and Vehicle Standards Agency (DVSA) and produced in an accessible format, including a short video animation.

-The evidence-based intervention will seek to understand current in-vehicle nap practice, evaluate its efficacy for OSA patients and produce targeted guidance for caffeine-nap best practice for sleepy OSA drivers.
+The evidence-based intervention sought to understand current in-vehicle nap practice, evaluate its efficacy for OSA patients and produce targeted guidance for caffeine-nap best practice for sleepy OSA drivers.

 Previous